calicratis19/SDC/CarND-Vehicle Detection and Tracking/Readme.md

 **Further Improvement**

 I would try to introduce much more augmentation like translation and stretching.
 I am also going to implement other models like YOLO, SSD etc.

+**Acknowledgment:**

+Special thanks to Vivek Yadav for his blogs and sharing his github profile.